Max Baer (boxer): Ernie Schaaf

 The Campbell incident earned Baer the reputation as a "killer" in the ring.
 This publicity was further sensationalized by Baer's return bout with Ernie Schaaf, on August 31, 1932.
 Schaaf had bested Baer in a decision during Max's Eastern debut bout at Madison Square Garden on September 19, 1930.

 An Associated Press article in the September 9, 1932, sports section of the New York Times describes the end of the return bout as follows:Two seconds before the fight ended Schaaf was knocked flat on his face, completely knocked out.
 He was dragged to his corner and his seconds worked on him for three minutes before restoring him to his senses...
 Baer smashed a heavy right to the jaw that shook Schaaf to his heels, to start the last round, then walked into the Boston fighter, throwing both hands to the head and body.
 Baer drove three hard rights to the jaw that staggered Schaaf.
 Baer beat Schaaf around the ring and into the ropes with a savage attack to the head and body.
 Just before the round ended Baer dropped Schaaf to the canvas, but the bell sounded as Schaaf hit the floor.
 Schaaf complained frequently of headaches after that bout.
 Five months after the Baer fight, on February 11, 1933, Schaaf died in the ring after taking a left jab from the Italian fighter Primo Carnera.
 The majority of sports editors noted, however, that an autopsy later revealed Schaaf had meningitis, a swelling of the brain, and was still recovering from a severe case of influenza when he touched gloves with Carnera.
 Schaaf's obituary stated that "just before his bout with Carnera, Schaaf went into reclusion in a religious retreat near Boston to recuperate from an attack of influenza" which produced the meningitis.

 The death of Campbell and accusations over Schaaf's demise profoundly affected Baer, even though he was ostensibly indestructible and remained a devastating force in the ring.
 According to his son, actor/director Max Baer Jr. (who was born seven years after the incident):My father cried about what happened to Frankie Campbell.
 He had nightmares.
-In reality, my father was one of the kindest, gentlest men you would ever hope to meet.
+In reality, my father was one of the kindest and most gentle men you could ever hope to meet.
 He treated boxing the way today's professional wrestlers do wrestling: part sport, mostly showmanship.
 He never deliberately hurt anyone.

-In the case of Campbell, Baer was charged with manslaughter.
-Baer was eventually acquitted of all charges, but the California State Boxing Commission still banned him from any in-ring activity within the state for the next year.
-Baer gave purses from succeeding bouts to Campbell's family, but lost four of his next six fights.
-He fared better when Jack Dempsey took him under his wing.